datawire/ambassador-docs/docs/emissary/pre-release/topics/install/ambassador-oss-community.md

 # Integration in community projects

 **$AESproductName$ is now available and includes additional functionality beyond the current $OSSproductName$.**
-These features include automatic HTTPS, the Edge Policy Console UI, OAuth/OpenID Connect authentication support, integrated rate limiting, a developer portal, and [more](/edge-stack-faq/).
+These features include automatic HTTPS, OAuth/OpenID Connect authentication support, integrated rate limiting, a developer portal, and [more](/edge-stack-faq/).

 ## $OSSproductName$ integrations